LucasHTMartins/LucasHTMartins.github.io/blog/index.md

 no_posts: true
 ---

-Here you’ll find personal news and updates related to my recent adventures.
+Here you’ll find personal news, updates, and other miscellaneous posts.

 <ul>
   {% for post in site.blog %}